Tascurator/tascurator-documents/docs/docs/modeling.md

 - Constraints:
   - Must contain at least one Task
-  - Can contain up to 20 Tasks

 ## Task - タスク

 ### Task

 - A specific work or activity that tenants are responsible for performing.
+- Constraints:
+  - A category can contain up to 20 Tasks

 ### taskId (Identifier)